Cookies help us improve your website experience.

 The Cave of the Apocalypse is arguably the most visited destination on Patmos – it’s where St. John of Jesus’s Twelve Apostles was said to have seen visions of the destruction of Earth followed by the creation of a new Earth descended from Heaven.
 As a result, his complied scriptures were added to the Bible as the Book of Revelations.

-Rhodes highly popular and one of the best Greek islands to visit if you’re first-time visitors longing to experience everything that the country has to offer.
+Rhodes is highly popular and one of the best Greek islands to visit if you’re a first-time visitor longing to experience everything that the country has to offer.
 With its exuberant way of life, you can enjoy a range of fun activities from the relaxed to the extreme.

-Diving tours can take you to see underwater wrecks along the neighbouring islands, and there are plenty of instructors who can teach you how to kitesurf or windsurf.
+Diving tours can take you to see underwater wrecks along the neighboring islands, and there are plenty of instructors who can teach you how to kitesurf or windsurf.

 The history of Rhodes is as varied as it is interesting, picking up several nicknames along the way.
 It’s regularly referred to as ‘The Island of the Knights’ after being ruled by the Knights of Saint John of Jerusalem between the 15th and 16th centuries.
 The medieval influence can be seen and felt throughout with the medieval Old Town being UNESCO World Heritage-listed.